Academic

 • Maximum 15 students per class

-• Online placement test to select class level
+• Online placement test before arrival to select class level

-• End-of-course report and attendance certificate awarded upon completion of the course
+• End-of-course report & attendance certificate awarded upon completion of the course

 • Class times are usually 09:00 – 12:30 and 14:00 – 17:30.
 Exact times of classes may vary dependent on campus